sumitsourav/vending_machine/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-This Project with the idea in mind that the User/Admin would be able to populate any number of beverages along with its required recipe as future proof.
+This Project with the idea in mind that the User/Admin would be able to populate any number of beverages along with its required recipe (recipe will be added with the help of beverage_recipe endpoint) as future proof.
 Also if the beverage is deleted the specific recipe associated with that beverage will also gets deleted.

 - Ruby version
   Requires ruby-2.7.2